soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The screenshot shows the applications settings that include the key values for all three devices.](media/appsettings-updated.png "Updated appsettings.json")

 3. Open _Program.cs_, go to line 144 and you will find the _SetupDeviceRunTasks_ method.
 This method is responsible for creating the source code representations of the devices that we have defined earlier in the lab.
-Each of these devices is initialized based on the values obtained from configuration (appsettings.json).
+Each device is initialized based on the values obtained from configuration (appsettings.json).
 Note that DEVICE001 is defined as the pump that will gradually fail, DEVICE002 as a healthy pump, and DEVICE003 as a pump that will fail immediately after a specific amount of time.
 Line 167 also adds an event handler that gets fired every time the Power State for a pump changes.
 The power state of a pump gets changed via a cloud to device command - we will be visiting this concept later on in this lab.

 4. Open _PumpDevice.cs_, this class represents a device in the field.
 It encapsulates the properties (serial number and IP address) that are expected in the properties for the device in the cloud.
 It also maintains its own power state.
 Line 73 shows the _RegisterAndConnectDeviceAsync_ method that is responsible for connecting to the global device provisioning endpoint to obtain the underlying IoT Hub connection information for the device to establish a connection to the IoT Central application (through the DeviceClient).
 Line 110 shows the _SendDevicePropertiesAndInitialState_ method which updates the reported properties from the device to the cloud.
 This is also referred to as _Device Twins_.
 Line 154 shows the _SendEvent_ method that sends the generated telemetry data to the cloud.